duembgen/popcor/OTHERS.md

 - [Study](https://skoge.folk.ntnu.no/prost/proceedings/focapo-cpc-2023/Oral%20Talks/56_Oral.pdf) comparing Pyomo and JuMP, from CMU.
 This study provides a detailed comparison of modeling capabilities, performance, and user experience between two leading open-source algebraic modeling languages.

+## What this tool can and cannot do

+This tool can be seen as a bridge between the mathematical problem formulation and the algebraic modeling languages (AMLs).
+AMLs take as an input the *mathematical problem* written by a user, and convert it to a standard form [`[1]`](https://arxiv.org/pdf/2002.03447).
+One of the most well-known AMLs is for example shipped with [CVXPY](https://www.cvxpy.org/).
+However, coming up with the *mathematical problem* is sometimes a challenge in itself.

+In certifiable optimization, for example, we typically solve an SDP that was derived as the rank relaxation or Lagrangian dual of an original, non-convex problem.
+Finding the correct SDP can be however quite difficult!
+For example, one might have to add many constraints to the SDP that are redundant for the original non-convex problem but change the solution of the relaxation, making it more "tight".

+Currently, this tool is focused on tightening relaxations by finding redundant constraints.
+There are however numerous extensions that a powerful "bridge" should also include and that are topics of ongoing research.
+For example, interesting features to this toolbox would be:

+- Problem conditioning: applying a coordinate transform to improve the convergence properties of the problem.
+- Data-driven modeling: deriving the correct problem formulation directly from data.

 ## Citations

 [1] https://wangjie212.github.io/jiewang/research/tssos.pdf